protocol/grants/gitcoin-gr9-hackathon/all-bounties.md

 # Protocol Labs + Collaborator Bounties

-Protocol Labs and its ecosystem collaborators Textile and Fleek, will be awarding a total of $43,000 in prizes (all prizes will be in FIL).
+Protocol Labs and its ecosystem collaborators Textile and Fleek, will be awarding a total of $43,000 in prizes (all prizes are in FIL).

   - [Textile Bounties](#textile-bounties)
   - [Fleek Bounties](#fleek-bounties)
   - [IPFS Bounties](#ipfs-bounties)
   - [Filecoin Bounties](#filecoin-bounties)

 If you have questions or an idea that isn't listed here, talk to us: